 Entrancing performances by well-known Odissi and Hindustani vocal and music maestros bring alive the architectural beauty of the Rajarani temple at this festival.
-The temple, often referred to as the Khajuraho of the east, is famous for its elaborate erotic sculptured figurines.
+The temple, often referred to as the Khajuraho of the east, is famous for the elaborate erotic sculptured figurine on its walls.

 - Where: Rajarani Temple, Bhubaneswar, Odisha.